content-services/content-sources-backend/README.md

 ### Configuration

-The default configuration file in `./configs/config.yaml.example` shows all available config options.
+The default configuration file in ./configs/config.yaml.example shows all available config options.
 Any of these can be overridden with an environment variable.
-For example `database.name` can be passed in via an environment variable named `DATABASE_NAME`.
+For example  "database.name" can be passed in via an environment variable named "DATABASE_NAME".

-Some settings are included for the workspace in the same configuration file used from the CLI (`./configs/config.yaml` file); this let you run and debug the tests directly from VSCode if it is your prefered IDE.

-> Remember to start the db container by `make db-up` before
-> execute or debug the tests; you could need `make db-clean db-up`.

 ### Code Layout